 The surname Glenning is Anglicized form of the Gaelic Patronymic name Mag Leannáin, meaning "son of Leannán."
 The root word of this name is "leann," meaning "cloak."

 The surname Glenning was first found in Leinster, where they held a family seat from ancient times.

 Early History of the Glenning family

-Another 183 words (13 lines of text) covering the year 1659 is included under the topic Early Glenning History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Glenning research.
+Another 71 words (5 lines of text) covering the year 1659 is included under the topic Early Glenning History in all our PDF Extended History products and printed products wherever possible.

 Glenning Spelling Variations

 Spelling variations of this family name include: Gillion, Glennon, Glenon, Glennin, Glenning and many more.